epfl-dlab/aiflows/README.md

 - [logging](docs/logging.md)
 - [AutoGPT](docs/autogpt.md)

+## Running the experiments in the paper

+The flows for reproducing the results in [paper](https://arxiv.org/pdf/2308.01285.pdf) are available in [CCFlows](https://huggingface.co/aiflows/CCFlows).

 ## Contributing

 There are two ways to contribute to the project: by contributing to the **codebase** or by contributing to the **Flow-verse**.